 Adoption Laws in Louisiana according to Children’s Code Art.
 1167-1270

-- Who May Be Adopted?
-Any child or adult; special procedures exist to adopt a child.
+– Who May Be Adopted?
+For any child or adult; special procedures exist to adopt a child.

 – Age That a Child’s Consent Is Needed?
 Not Required.

 – Who May Adopt?
 Any single person 18 years of age or older or a married couple jointly.